Robotxm/XduCAS/README.md

 # XduCAS

+## What is XduCAS

- A class library for .NET which allows you to log in XDU webapps.
+XduCAS (originally called XduUIA) is a class library for .NET (both .NET Framework and .NET Core) which allows you to integrate log-in function for XDU webapps into your own applications.

+## Features

+* Log in IDS (most XDU webapps use IDS as authentication system)

+* Log in XduApp (aka iXidian or "i 西电")

+## Usage

+For basic usages, please refer to the demo.